 We generally call "data structure" the different ways to organize data in code.
 There are two aspects to data structures:

 How the data is stored in the computer's memory.
-When scripting games Godot, this part is handled by the engine itself.
+When scripting games in Godot, this part is handled by the engine itself.

 How the data is partitioned in our code to make it easier to access.